zhangz73/fit_ODE_pomp/Ross_Iterated_Filtering.md

 fit
 ```

-Generate nseq number of random guesses of each paramter with their lower bound and upper bound For the paramters we passed in as constants (eg. N) We can just set both of their lower and upper bounds to their values (eg. N = 500)
+Generate nseq number of random guesses of each paramter with their lower bound and upper bound<br> For the paramters we passed in as constants (eg. N) We can just set both of their lower and upper bounds to their values (eg. N = 500)<br> sobolDesign is a function in pomp used for generating random guesses for each parameter within their ranges

 ``` r
 sobolDesign(